 Improving paid traffic conversions

-Anyone running PPC ads will want to be assured that they’re getting the best traffic, with the highest chances of conversions.
+Anyone running PPC ads will want to be assured that they’re getting the best traffic with the highest chances of conversions.
 After all, those clicks and impressions cost money.

-By using click fraud protection such as ClickCease, marketers improve their cost per acquisition, lower their CPC and save themselves thousands each month in fraudulent clicks.
+By using click fraud protection such as ClickCease, marketers improve their cost per acquisition, lower their CPC, and save themselves thousands each month in fraudulent clicks.

 Read more about click fraud in our complete guide.

-ClickCease works on Google Ads, Bing Ads and Facebook Ads including Instagram.
+ClickCease works on Google Ads, Bing Ads, and Facebook Ads, including Instagram.

-If you’re running any form of paid traffic ad campaign, run an audit with our free trial to see who or what is really clicking your ads.
+If you’re running any form of a paid traffic ad campaign, run an audit with our free trial to see who or what is really clicking your ads.